 Wine regions in north-east Victoria

-Stretching from the flat plains around the Murray River to the steep, timbered foothills of the Victorian Alps, North-East Victoria is a spectacularly beautiful area.
+From the fertile plains around the Murray River to the steep, timbered foothills of the Victorian Alps, north-east Victoria offers stunning scenery and celebrated gourmet experiences.

 Add an outstanding range of accommodation and delicious produce, and there are plenty of reasons to stay.